 When cicadas burrow, they aerate the soil.
+Thanks, pals.

 2. Although they use different sounds to relay different messages, cicadas are often humming to attract mates.

-Seventeen-year cicadas aren’t fans of vegetables or flowers.
-They prefer to get their leafy greens from trees.
-During the month that they live, they don’t typically harm trees, but if homeowners are worried, they can encase small trees in pond netting or spun polyolefin.
+Seventeen-year cicadas aren’t fans of vegetables or flowers—they prefer to get their leafy greens from trees.
+During the month that they live, they don’t typically harm trees, but if homeowners are worried, they can encase small trees in spun polyolefin.

-Unlike the college kids down the street, cicadas play their music loud only during the day.
+Unlike the college kids down the street, cicadas play their music loudly only during the day.